warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 My posts don’t appear on a fixed schedule.
 There was close to a week between the first post and the second post.
 Then a bit over 2 weeks before the third post.
 Then the fourth post dropped 9 weeks after that.
 What’s up with that?

  I didn’t want to commit to a schedule initially.
 My writing was  inconsistent and I didn’t want to make a promise I couldn’t keep.
-I published the first post **3 months ago**.
-Now I’ve got some ideas about how long writing a post can take.
+I published the first post over **3 months ago**.
+Over that time I got better at understanding my own process.
 Let’s take another look at the question from the title - “When will you publish the next post?“

 The short answer is - I’m writing every day, in my spare time and when I have written something I consider worth your while, then it’ll get published.